MarketSquare/robotframework-robocop/docs/user_guide.rst

         ``base.txt`` path will be resolved as ``config/base.txt``.

-    .. dropdown:: ``pyproject.toml`` or toml configuration file
+    .. dropdown:: ``pyproject.toml`` or TOML configuration file

         Robocop uses ``[tool.robocop]`` section.
 Options have the same names as the CLI arguments.

-        This configuration file can be loaded automatically (if your project have ``pyproject.toml`` file) or by using ``--config`` option and path to to the configuration file.
+        This configuration file can be loaded automatically (if your project has ``pyproject.toml`` file) or by using ``--config`` option and providing path to the configuration file.

-        Example toml configuration file:
+        Example of TOML configuration file:

         ..  code-block::
             :caption: pyproject.toml